ua-gist-open-source/python-web-app/README.md

 ### Make the autocomplete clickable
 The HTML page with javascript is located at [static/index.html](static/index.html).
 We want the autocomplete results to be clickable so that when you click on a result it adds a Leaflet marker on the map and zooms the map to it.
 Look for the comment `setup places search autocomplete` to find where we are going to setup the autocomplete.

 The way we are going to do this is to bind an action, `select` to a function we will write that will add the marker.
 The documentation for this action is here in the [JQuery docs](https://api.jqueryui.com/autocomplete/#event-select).
 Look over the following function and try to make sense of it.
+Note that it will not work until you add the variable initialization that is also described below.

 ```
   select: function( event, ui ) {